-9. In February 2010, a 5 year housing public sector housing capital programme was agreed, with years 2012-2015 still provisional pending the final outcome of the Housing Subsidy Review.
+9. In February 2010, a 5-year public sector housing capital programme was agreed, with years 2012-2015 still provisional pending the final outcome of the Housing Subsidy Review.
 An additional £3.5m is now proposed to be added to Void Property Improvements [Decency].
 This is required to address an increase in the number of high cost empty homes, generally where the previous tenant refused improvement works in the past.
 The additional budget will allow around 140 homes to have the necessary capital improvements carried out to them to ensure that they comply with the Council's Empty Homes Standard and the Government Decent Homes Standard when they are re-let.
-Cabinet is asked to approve that the additional budget, funded from prudential borrowing, be recommended to be added to the Council's capital programme.